 Anxiety is a condition that plagues many people yet goes unnoticed.
-People who worry excessively, are constantly tense, restless, have trouble concentrating and have feelings of dread about the future often suffer from Generalized Anxiety.
+People who worry excessively, are constantly tense, restless, have trouble concentrating, and have feelings of dread about the future often suffer from Generalized Anxiety.
 Sometimes people have physical symptoms that go along with or are experienced instead of excessive worry such as pounding heart, sweating, shortness of breath, shakiness, headaches, muscle tension and insomnia.
 When physical symptoms such as dizziness, feeling like you may pass out, feelings like you are going to die or are crazy flood you, you may be suffering from panic disorder or a specific panic attack that could be helped with anxiety counseling.

 Anxiety and Panic Attacks

 Anxiety and panic disorders make life miserable much of the time.
-These conditions are a good reason to seek the help of a psychotherapist.
-There are many types of treatments that can be helpful and can be tailored to each individual’s unique needs.
+These conditions are a good reason to seek the help from a therapist trained in anxiety counseling.
+There are many types of anxiety treatments that can be helpful and can be tailored to each individual’s unique needs.
 Cognitive Behavioral therapy focuses on underlying irrational beliefs that create anxiety and helps transform the beliefs, thus reducing the anxiety.
 Behavioral and exposure therapy supports gradually challenging fears and worries through successive minimal exposure in life in a way that is manageable thus reducing the fears, feelings of dread and worries.
 Psychodynamic approaches examine deeper internal conflicts in the personality that create suffering and worry and work toward resolution of these conflicts.
-Finally, medication support can be helpful.
+Finally, medication support can be helpful to help manage anxiety.
 This usually involves the use of antidepressants, anti-anxiety medications and sometimes more exotic powerful medications.
-Your psychotherapist will often make a referral for medication support if you as a client are open to it.
-If you are not, most cases of anxiety can be treated with psychotherapy alone over time.
+Your anxiety therapist will often make a referral for medication support if you as a client are open to it.
+If you are not, most cases of anxiety can be treated with anxiety counseling alone over time.

-Sollars and Associates, with many clinics in Southeast Michigan and over 70 practitioners should be able to design an effective treatment plan and counseling relationship to help those in need achieve relief from their anxiety.
+Sollars and Associates, with many clinics in Southeast Michigan and over 70 therapists trained to design an effective treatment plan and anxiety counseling relationship to help those in need, achieve relief from their anxiety.
 Click on the city nearest to you for more information: